ashwinassysh/ashwinassyshac.github.io/content/authors/admin/_index.md

     summary: |
       Client: Global Leader in Water, Hygiene, and Energy Technologies & Services(Pest activity risk score prediction)
       Tools: Python, PowerBI
-      - Conducted exploratory data analytics to identify patterns of pest activityobserved during service visits across locations.
+      - Conducted exploratory data analytics to identify patterns of pest activity observed during service visits across locations.
-      - Designed and predicted custom prevention score by applying LightGBMpredictive model to identify key changes to be made at a facility by thecustomer, leading to higher customer retention.
+      - Designed and predicted custom prevention score by applying LightGBM predictive model to identify key changes to be made at a facility by thecustomer, leading to higher customer retention.

-      Client: Leading hospitality and entertainment business in the Midwest (Cohortclassification and causal inference analysis)
+      Client: Leading hospitality and entertainment business in the Midwest (Cohort classification and causal inference analysis)
       Tools: Python, R, and Tableau
-      - Classified top revenue-generating customer categories and promotions todrive trip decisions by leveraging techniques such asregression discontinuity and propensity score matching.
+      - Classified top revenue-generating customer categories and promotions to drive trip decisions by leveraging techniques such as regression discontinuity and propensity score matching.
-      - Performed exploratory data analysis using Python and Tableau on 3 yearsof promotional data.
+      - Performed exploratory data analysis using Python and Tableau on 3 years of promotional data.

       Client: Mall of America (Exploratory Analytics)
       Tools: Python, R, and Tableau
       - Formulated 4 actionable recommendations by inspecting call data tooptimize its workforce allocation.
-      - Evaluated relationship between different categories of shops and the calltypes and identified 3+ recommendations.
+      - Evaluated relationship between different categories of shops and the call types and identified 3+ recommendations.
-      - Visualized call data using Tableau to identify trends and identified 10+insights.
+      - Visualized call data using Tableau to identify trends and identified 10+ insights.
   - position: Application Development Senior Analyst
     company_name: Accenture
     company_url: 'https://www.accenture.com/in-en'